Art-auto/puppeteer-infrastructure-example/README.md

-# cypress-infrastructure-example
+# puppeteer-infrastructure-example
-Project to practice automation testing configuration around the Cypress framework.
+Project to practice automation testing configuration around the Puppeteer framework.

 Create React App is used as application under test